Zilong-Li/PCAoneR/README.md

 With surports for a number of matrix type including:

-- `matrix` in base R for general dense matrices
+- `matrix` in base R for general dense matrices. or other types can be casted e.g. `dgeMatrix`
 - `dgCMatrix` in **Matrix** package, for column major sparse matrices
 - `dgRMatrix` in **Matrix** package, for row major sparse matrices